 Minimizes Pressure Ulcers

-This is the percentage of residents that suffered from a pressure ulcer.
-Pressure ulcers, which are also referred to as bed sores, are routinely the result of residents not being moved frequently enough.
+This tells you the percentage of patients who have had a pressure ulcer.
+Pressure ulcers, which are also known as bed sores, are often the result of patients not being moved frequently enough.
 Better nursing protocols reduces the number of pressure ulcers sustained by residents in a nursing home.

 Minimizes Serious Falls